 - Team members must be separated for the online challenge.

 - Teams who have done well in the past have been known to form study groups before the challenge.
 We have also posted sample tests online.

 - During the online challenge, each student is allowed a blank piece of paper and a pen or a pencil.

 - Calculators, phones, or other electronic devices are not allowed.
 The use of internet or other resource materials is prohibited.

-- Each student is given 35 minutes to complete the exam, however all team members must complete the exam within 3 hours.
+- Each student is given 35 minutes to complete the exam, and must complete the exam in one sitting.